dotnet/csharplang/proposals/roles.md

 role R2 : U, R { /*new*/ public void M() { } } // wins when dealing with an R2
 ```

+A role cannot contain a member declaration with the same name as the role.

 #### Constants

 Existing [rules for constants](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/classes.md#144-constants)